jdknguyen/SMART/docs/tutorial.md

 **Step 1.**

-`setup_pl()`(id#1) This function asks the user for setup information.
+`setup_pl()` This function asks the user for setup information.
 Based on input from the user, the function returns a list of parameters for either a whole or partial brain analysis.

 ```diff
 # Scroll to the details section of the help page to see the setup parameters